viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 {{% snippet "setup.md" %}}

-Then, navigate to the the **CONFIGURE** tab of your new machine's page in the app.
+Then, navigate to the **CONFIGURE** tab of your new machine's page in the app.

 First, add your Pi as a [board component](/components/board/):